Converting a CSV file to Parquet

 Data Integration user in AWS

-Now, in order to connect to the Amazon S3 source and target (described in the following section) in Data Integration console, you must first create an AWS Data Integration user:
+To connect to the Amazon S3 source and target (described in the following section) in Data Integration console, you must create an AWS Data Integration user.

 Converting with Data Integration